RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Do Christians fully support human rights?

 Human rights are the basic rights and freedoms to which all humans are entitled.
-In 1948, the United Nations set out The Universal Declaration of Human Rights Act, which created a series of rights that it decided all humans should be entitled to.
+In 1948, the United Nations set out The Universal Declaration of Human Rights Act, which created a series of rights that all humans should be entitled to.
 You can read more about this by clicking here.